intel/xpumanager/doc/CLI_user_guide.md

 1 AMC are found
 AMC 1 firmware version: 4.0.0.0
 ```
+Note: the serial number is not available for Flex series GPU.

 ## Manage the devices in groups
 Help info of the group operation